nwallin1/dataWrangler/README.md

 # ezPrepare

-This tool provides a web interface for renaming columns of a .csv file
+This tool provides a web interface for renaming columns of a .csv file The goal is to allow users to rename columns to a standardized format to make their data more reusable by others

 The tool currently provides standardized column and unit names from ODM2, but could be expanded to include other standardized variables